 When asked what he wanted audiences to take away from Werewolf By Night, he said, “I hope they feel a better understanding for someone that’s different from them.
 For me, if they walk away with that, it’s the best that can happen.
 That’s what [Werewolf By Night] is about.
 It’s about looking at somebody as they really are, as opposed to what they look like.
 And the more we can do that in this world, the better off we will be.”

-Michael Giacchino ‘s Werewolf by Night streams exclusively on Disney+ October 7, 2022.
+Michael Giacchino ‘s Werewolf by Night is streaming now, exclusively on Disney+.

 Kate Sánchez is the Founder and Editor-in-Chief of But Why Tho?
 A Geek Community.
 There, she coordinates film, television, anime, and manga coverage.
 Kate is also a freelance journalist writing features on video games, anime, and film.
 Her focus as a critic is championing animation and international films and television series for inclusion in awards cycles.